Karandevgan452/-Ecommerce-Follow-Along/README.md

 - Updated the **README.md** file with milestone progress.
 - Committed and pushed changes to the **GitHub repository**.

+## 🏆 Milestone 23: Implementing Place Order & Order Schema

+✅ **Added a "Place Order" button** inside the cart page.
+✅ **Created a "Select Address" page** where users can view and select their delivery address.
+✅ **Implemented a backend endpoint** to retrieve all saved addresses of the user.
+✅ **Designed Mongoose Schema for Orders** to store order details in the database.
+✅ Ensured **smooth navigation** from the cart page to the select address page.
+✅ Updated the **README.md** file with milestone progress.
+✅ Committed and pushed changes to the **GitHub repository**.

 # 🤮 Why Encrypt Passwords?
 - 🔒 **Protect User Data**: Ensures passwords are safe even if the database is compromised.